haykam821/Mootwo/protocol.md

 ### For Players

-Each player have two IDs that's the same throughout the connection:
+Each player has two IDs that will stay the same for the entire connection:

 * Short ID (SID, ID), which is an integer
 * Long ID (LID), which is a hashed string, provided by socket.io